 - Medical injury caused by stitches and infections

 - Missed diagnosis of placental abruption

-- Delays or misdiagnosis of pre-eclampsia
+- Medical misdiagnosis or delay of diagnosing of pre-eclampsia

 These injuries caused by negligence at birth can be life threatening or life changing.
 If you have suffered any of these birth traumas, you could receive compensation that can help you on your road to recovery.
 Many mothers accept injuries during childbirth as part of the course because it is such a natural process, however, sometimes these injuries may have been avoidable and caused by medical negligence.